 How an Auckland couple switched their spacious bush home for a city apartment created in a lofty corner of the old George Court department store.

-Seeking a change of pace in mid-life, people often gravitate to seaside or country.
-But instead of moving out of town some are moving closer in, lured not by rural silence but by city buzz.
+Seeking a change of pace in mid-life, people often gravitate to the seaside or country.
+But instead of moving out of town, some are moving closer in, lured not by rural silence but by city buzz.

-Kay and Tony Rennell lived for 17 years in a beautifully restored villa tucked away in verdant Titirangi.
-They happily raised their two daughters, now both in their 20s, and were content to enjoy life in the west Auckland hills.
-But then, in a bold shift, the couple sold the family home early last year and moved to an apartment in Karangahape Rd, Auckland’s uptown bohemian heartland.
+Kay and Tony lived for 17 years in a beautifully restored villa, tucked away in verdant Titirangi.
+They happily raised their two daughters, and were content to enjoy life in the west Auckland hills.
+Then, in a bold shift, the couple sold the family home early last year and moved to an apartment in Karangahape Rd, Auckland’s uptown bohemian heartland.

 “I guess the catalyst was when our youngest daughter was old enough to leave home,” says Kay, 52.
 “Tony had suggested the idea of moving to the city for a while, but I held back.
 But suddenly, there didn’t seem to be a reason to resist.”

 On the face of it, the Rennells couldn’t have made a more extreme move.
 Their former 3000-square-foot house was surrounded by trees and tuis.
 Now they live in the landmark 1924 building, George court, a former department store that is now home to several floors of flats.

 “We looked for some time for an apartment,” recalls Tony, 62.
 “But nothing really seemed right until we stepped inside this one.
 We wanted a heritage apartment and with this one it was an instant ‘yes’.”